cathaypacific8747/am4/docs/guides/formulae.md

     \end{align*}
     $$

     Interestingly, a CI of 107 is guaranteed to be the *local optimum*, regardless of aircraft speed!
 In the particular case where $d<6000$, it is the global optima because $k$ is the largest.
 But we need to be more careful for $d>6000$: it is possible to get a better contribution if we had chosen $d=6000$.

+### Mixed Strategies

-!!! question "Exercise 11: Some players like a hybrid contribution-profit strategy: say $k_c = 0.4$ means 40% profit, 60% contribution.
+!!! question "Exercise 11: Reducing CI obviously increases contribution, but decreases profit.
+Some players like to choose a hybrid contribution-profit strategy: say $k_c = 0.4$ means 40% profit, 60% contribution.
 Formulate an objective function and comment on the optimal strategy."

     coming soon™ ;)